puppetlabs/puppet-docs/source/learning/variables.markdown

     }
 {% endhighlight %}

-Instead of testing a condition up front, `case` matches a variable against a bunch of possible values. `default` is a special value that does exactly what it sounds like.
+Instead of testing a condition up front, `case` matches a variable against a bunch of possible values. **`default` is a special value,** which does exactly what it sounds like.

 #### Case matching

 Matches can be simple strings (like above), regular expressions, or comma-separated lists of either.

 String matching is case-insensitive, like the `==` comparison operator.
 Regular expressions are denoted with the slash-quoting used by Perl and Ruby; they're case-sensitive by default, but you can use the `(?i)` and `(?-i)` switches to turn case-insensitivity on and off inside the pattern.
-Regex matches also let you use `$1`, `$2`, etc. to print captured strings inside the associated code block, with `$0` containing the whole matching string.
+Regex matches also assign captured subpatterns to `$1`, `$2`, etc. inside the associated code block, with `$0` containing the whole matching string.

 Here's a regex example:

 {% highlight ruby %}
     case $ipaddress_eth0 {
-      /^127\./: { notify {'Possible network misconfiguration!': } }
+      /^127[\d.]+$/: {
+        notify {'misconfig':
+          message => "Possible network misconfiguration: IP address of $0", }
       }
+    }
 {% endhighlight %}

-And here's the example above, rewritten and more readable:
+And here's the example from above, rewritten and more readable:

 {% highlight ruby %}
     case $operatingsystem {